Why are the top 5% of companies absorbing all the gains from increased innovation and productivity?

 Economies of scale

 The top companies benefit from economies of scale offered by new technology.
 Giant retailers are able to take on upfront investments because it cost them less to produce each unit.
 Scale gives global tech companies such as Amazon, Google, and Facebook a considerable advantage.
 The digital services these companies offer only get more valuable with each user, or seller, they acquire.

-Top companies not only have global reach, but their customers are not restricted by geography.
+Top companies not only have a global reach, but their customers are not restricted by geography.
 Globalization allows companies with the most resources to serve new customers in emerging or niche markets.
 An independent Swedish construction firm, for example, cannot compete with one of the world’s largest construction firms and its partnership with IKEA.

 Large companies are able to experiment with advanced technologies more than most companies.
 Big tech is investing in AI because it can—it has the resources and the talent.
 And through early experimentation, digital firms have seen that AI can cut costs through optimization, as well as drive growth and accelerate shifts in market share.
 Early adopters gained a significant economic advantage over their competitors.